kasemir/org.csstudio.display.builder/Readme.md

 instead of '8', the default value for that property will be used, and a warning is logged.

 Previous XML format could not distinguish between a valid macro name `"include_parent_macros"` and the corresponding replacement behavior.
+For now, macros are always inherited from the "parent", specifically in the order shown above.
+Option to _not_ include them may be superflous.

 Compared to `org.csstudio.apputil.macros.MacroUtil`, `org.csstudio.display.builder.model.macros.MacroHandler` simply recurses instead of maintaining its own stack/lockstack/parsedMacros.
 Need to check for infinite loop.